Spotlight on Young Children: Observation and Assessment

-Rossella Procopio is editor in Books and Related Resources at NAEYC.
+Rossella Procopio is editor of Books and Related Resources at NAEYC.

 This is a must-have book for both in-service and preservice teachers.
 It addresses the continuum of observing and assessing children from birth to grade 3, including approaches for children who are dual language learners.
 With engaging, easy-to-read articles written by various experts in the field, this text is ideal for college courses and makes the challenging task of formative and summative assessment not only understandable but doable.

 —Holly Seplocha, Professor of Elementary and Early Childhood Education, William Paterson University

 This book offers practical strategies and solutions to help teachers of young children embed authentic assessment into daily routines and activities.
 The considerations for culturally and linguistically appropriate assessment and for children with disabilities, as well as the reflection questions, help professionals apply authentic assessment concepts to the children with whom and the settings in which they work.

 —Margaret Gillis, Education Researcher, SRI International

 Through a wealth of practical ideas and strategies, a strengths-based approach that includes families, and in-depth discussions of assessment methods, this valuable resource makes high-quality assessment an attainable goal for everyone.